 WHY PERMACULTURE?

-The Bambu Guest House opened in 2015 as a site to house the permaculture volunteers and course participants of Atitlan Organics Permaculture Farm.
-As such, the guest house embodies the commitment to sustainable design and regenerative living that runs through permaculture, and we strive to educate and inspire our guests to discover new ways of incorporating sustainability into their own lives.
-While we do host groups that are not dedicated to permaculture, it is impossible to deny the influence of this philosophy on what the Bambu Guest House is.
+The Bambu Guest House opened in 2015 as a site to house the volunteers and course participants of Atitlan Organics Permaculture Farm.
+As such, the guest house embodies a commitment to sustainable design and regenerative living, and we strive to educate and inspire our guests to discover new ways of incorporating sustainability into their own lives.

 WHAT IS PERMACULTURE?

-There are literally hundreds of definitions of permaculture and as far as we are concerned, they are ALL VALID.
+There are literally hundreds of definitions of permaculture and as far as we are concerned, they are all valid.
 Part of respecting and valuing diversity and self-regulation means tolerating ideas or interpretations that one may not agree with.
-While we spend a lot of time in the garden and working in nature, permaculture is applicable to all aspects of life.
+Ultimately, permaculture is applicable to all aspects of life.

-A more technical approach to permaculture suggests that we mimic nature and natural patterns to design and implement ecosystems that meet our collective needs.
+A technical approach to permaculture suggests that we mimic nature and natural patterns to design and implement ecosystems that meet our collective needs.
 A deeper definition considers the whole of human culture and suggests that permaculture is a tool for designing new ecological culture, considering the whole of the earth in all of its strategies.
-Whatever definition works for you is cool.
-We like to say, it doesn’t matter what you call it, just so long as the work gets done!

 THE FARM